yooahin/learnBasicCS/README.md

 # learnBasicCS
-learning channel, record what I have learned
+learning channel, my notes and summaries after reading or learning sth.
+Written in chinese.